What is an Acceptance?

 Asking for clarification or information about the offer is neither an acceptance nor a counter-offer: Stevenson, Jacques & Co v McLean (1880) 5 QBD 346.
 Clarification and information requests have no special legal effect.

 Acceptance must be communicated to the offeror before it is valid: Entores Ltd v Miles Far East Corporation EWCA Civ 3.
 The following rules apply to the communication of acceptances:

 Mode of Acceptance

 Acceptance can be communicated by words or conduct: Brogden v Metropolitan Co (1877) 2 App Cas 666.
-Silence without any conduct cannot amount to acceptance, however, even if the offer says silence will be seen as acceptance: Felthouse v Bindley EWHC CP J35.
+Silence without any conduct cannot normally amount to acceptance: Felthouse v Bindley EWHC CP J35.
 There are some exceptions to this, however: Re Selectmove 1 WLR 474.

 If the offer specifies a mode of acceptance, only compliant acceptances are valid.
 E.g. if an offer asks for acceptances to be by fax, acceptance by letter will not do: Holwell Securities v Hughes 1 WLR 155.
 The exception is where the method specified is designed to fulfil a particular purpose, such as speed.
 In such a case, any equally efficient method will do: Tinn v Hoffman (1873) 29 LT 271.

 If the offer states that a signature is needed for acceptance, the courts will normally uphold an acceptance without a signature unless it prejudices the offeror: Reveille Independent LLC v Anotech International (UK) Ltd EWCA Civ 443.
 This is because where a prescribed mode of acceptance is meant to be for the benefit of the offeree, they can waive it.

 The Postal Rule